Make yourself at home in the Mansion’s numerous public areas.

 A beautiful grand piano is the focal point in the Sitting Room.

 Sage green and white floral wallpaper gracefully compliments the inlaid wood floor.
+One of the two original cast brass fireplaces grace this room, perfect for entertaining guests or an intimate exchange with friends.
 Upholstered chairs and beautiful wood table create quaint conversation groups within the room.
-Perfect for entertaining guests or an intimate exchange with friends.

-Burgundy wallpaper with soft stripes is a nice match to the inlaid wood floor.
-Volumes of antique books line the walls in this room adjoining the Sitting Room.
+Burgundy wallpaper with soft stripes is a nice compliment to the inlaid wood floor, while beautiful original stained glass windows provide a warming touch to this room.
+Volumes of antique law books line the walls in this room adjoining the Sitting Room.
 You can spread out work on the large library table or even just enjoy an evening meal, curled up on the soft comfortable chairs in front of the fireplace.

 Located just inside the front door with plenty of windows and a beautifully stenciled ceiling, the Parlour is just the place for a social gathering.
-Whether 2 friends or 10, this large room has all the comforts you’d expect… a gorgeous area rug crowned with a set of antique sofa and chairs are completed by a cast brass fireplace, adding both warmth and appeal to the room.
+Whether with 2 friends or 10, this large room has all the comforts you’d expect… a gorgeous area rug crowned with a set of antique sofa and chairs are completed by the second of the two original cast brass fireplace, adding both warmth and appeal to the room.

 THE DINING ROOM

 The epitome of elegance: ornate, golden wallpaper with complimentary wainscoting provide a classic background for breakfast, teas or dinners.
-Stained glass windows create a festive, yet warm, atmosphere as rich gold and red tones shimmer through with Cheyenne’s frequent sunlight.
+Stained glass windows create both a festive and warm atmosphere as rich gold and red tones shimmer through with Cheyenne’s frequent sunlight.

 GARDEN HOT TUB